lit/lit/packages/labs/eleventy-plugin-lit/README.md

 # @lit-labs/eleventy-plugin-lit

 A plugin for [Eleventy](www.11ty.dev) for pre-rendering pages that include Lit web components.
-The components can then be (optionally)
+The components can then be (optionally) hydrated on the client for interactivity.

-## Overview
+## Usage

 Call `addPlugin` in your `.eleventy.js` config file to add `eleventy-lit-plugin`.